takram-design-engineering/three-geospatial/packages/clouds/README.md

 - **Clouds resolve**

-  Performs TAAU-like upscaling on the clouds pass outputs, reducing the number of texels to ray march for the clouds by 1/16.
+  Performs TAAU-like upscaling on the clouds pass outputs, reducing the number of texels to ray march in the clouds shader pass by 1/16.

   &rarr; [Shader](/packages/clouds/src/shaders/cloudsResolve.frag)